GlennComendador/Online-Resume/README.md

 V2.1 Updates to Mobile and Tablet Support<br>
 V2.2 Optimizations and Updates to Mobile and Tablet Support<br>
 V3.0 Better Web Design, with a new Landing Page<br>
-V3.1 Minor UI Updates
+V3.1 Minor UI Updates<br>
-V3.2 Added Dark Mode and up to 4K Screen Support **V4.0 Initial Javascript Elements**
+V3.2 Added Dark Mode and up to 4K Screen Support<br>
+**V4.0 Initial Javascript Elements**